antmicro/jetson-nano-baseboard/README.rst

 The board can be produced and assembled using the provided design files.
 Please take a look at the mechanical layers for more information regarding the PCB stackup recommended for fabrication.
-The board accepts power supply voltage in range of 6-36VDC.
+The board accepts power supply voltage in the 6-36VDC range.
 It is recommended to use a 12V 2A DC supply to power the board.
-The board has integrated power sequencer that starts the module automatically right after applying the power supply.
+The board has an integrated power sequencer that starts the module automatically right after applying the power supply.

 Debug UART connection
 ---------------------

 Most of the debug messages are provided through the serial console.
-The board is equipped with a FTDI chip offering both UART interface to the host PC.
+The board is equipped with an FTDI chip offering both UART interface to the host PC.
 Please refer to the schematic sheets for more details.
 The default debug UART channel is accessible through ``/dev/ttyUSB0`` (assuming that there are no other FTDI units connected to your PC).
 The default baudrate for serial debug connection is 115200 baud with 8-bit transmission, 1 stop bit and with no flow control.